hapax/hapax.github.io/assets/simple-physics.md

 programming.
 They wanted to make the programs that they used be as good as they could.
 They also wanted to make them do neat things.
-They wanted to be able to do something in a more exciting way than anyone believed possible and show `Look how wonderful this is.
+They wanted to be able to do something in a more exciting way than anyone believed possible and show 'Look how wonderful this is.
 I bet you didn't believe this could be done.'
 </span>